British Guiana: Establishment

 The English made at least two unsuccessful attempts in the 17th century to colonise the lands that would later be known as British Guiana.
-By that time, the Dutch had established two colonies in the area: Essequibo, administered by the Dutch West India Company, and Berbice, administered by the Berbice Association.
-The Dutch West India Company founded a third colony, Demerara, in the mid-18th century.
+By that time, the Dutch had established two colonies in the area: Essequibo, administered by the Dutch West India Company (WIC), and Berbice, administered by the Berbice Association.
+The WIC founded a third colony, Demerara, in the mid-18th century.

 During the French Revolutionary Wars of the late 18th century, when the Netherlands were occupied by the French, and Great Britain and France were at war, Britain took over the colony in 1796.
 A British expeditionary force was dispatched from its colony of Barbados to seize the colonies from the French-dominated Batavian Republic.
 The colonies surrendered without a struggle.
 Initially very little changed, as the British agreed to allow the long-established laws of the colonies to remain in force.

 In 1802 Britain returned the colonies to the Batavian Republic under the terms of the Treaty of Amiens.
 But, after resuming hostilities with France in the Napoleonic Wars in 1803, Britain seized the colonies again less than a year later.
 The Netherlands officially ceded the three colonies to the United Kingdom in the Anglo-Dutch Treaty of 1814.

 The UK continued separate administration of the individual colonies until 1822, when the administration of Essequibo and Demerara was combined.
 In 1831, the administration Essequibo-Demerara and Berbice was combined, and the united colony became known as British Guiana.
 During World War II the United States Navy established NAF British Guiana and NAF Paramaribo in British Guiana.

 Economy and politics

-The economy was based on cultivation and processing of sugarcane as a commodity crop, dependent on extensive labor by enslaved workers of mostly sub-Saharan African descent.
+The economy was based on cultivation and processing of sugarcane as a commodity crop, dependent on extensive labour by enslaved workers of mostly sub-Saharan African descent.
 Although the UK and the United States abolished the Atlantic slave trade in 1807, the domestic slave trade flourished until Britain emancipated all the enslaved in its colonies in the 1830s.
 The wealth they generated had largely flowed to a group of absentee slave owners living in Britain, especially in Glasgow and Liverpool.

 Charles Edmonstone plantation in Demerara, 1834.

 The economy of British Guiana was completely based on sugarcane production until the 1880s, when falling cane sugar prices stimulated a shift toward rice farming, mining and forestry.
 But the production of sugarcane remained a significant part of the economy (in 1959 sugar still accounted for nearly 50% of exports).
 Under the Dutch, settlement and economic activity was concentrated around sugarcane plantations lying inland from the coast.

 Under the British, cane planting expanded to richer coastal lands, with greater coastline protection.
 Until the abolition of slavery in the British Empire, sugar planters depended almost exclusively on slave labour to produce sugar.
 Georgetown was the site of a significant slave rebellion in 1823.